Amblyopia treatment is offered by Ophthalmic Partners for patients in Philadelphia, Pennsylvania and the surrounding communities.

 Because amblyopia is a largely genetic condition, the condition is not preventable.

-The diagnosis for amblyopia begins with your child’s routine eye exams.
+The diagnosis of amblyopia begins with your child’s routine eye exams.
 If the exam indicates that your child has vision problems, your eye doctor will conduct other tests to determine the cause of your child’s poor vision.
 The goal of the tests is to rule out other causes before developing a diagnosis of amblyopia.

 The treatment for amblyopia requires your child to strengthen the weak eye by using it more.
-To accomplish this, your eye doctor may recommend and eye patch to block the stronger eye.
+To accomplish this, your eye doctor may recommend an eye patch to block the stronger eye.
 Other methods used for strengthening the weaker eye include eye drops or eyeglasses that intentionally blur the vision of the stronger eye.

 Early detection of eye disease is the best defense against vision loss, particularly for individuals over the age of 40.
-Should you experience any vision problems that could be an indicator of an eye disorder, contact one of our offices in Philadelphia, PA, Bala Cynwyd, PA, or Marlton, NJ, as soon as possible to book an assessment.
+Should you experience any vision problems that could be an indicator of an eye disorder, contact one of our offices in Philadelphia, PA, Bala Cynwyd, PA, Media, PA, or Marlton, NJ, as soon as possible to book an assessment.

-The eye doctors and surgeons at Ophthalmic Partners have the necessary expertise and experience to diagnose, manage, and treat complex eye disorders and disease.
+The eye doctors and surgeons at Ophthalmic Partners have the necessary expertise and experience to diagnose, manage, and treat complex eye disorders and diseases.
 Visit us today to keep your eyes healthy and your vision clear.